That Software Guy, Inc.'s Logo

 where:

-qualifying_purchaseis the string PROD, CAT, PRICE or MINPRICE, followed by an identifier (product or category id, or product price)
+qualifying_purchaseis the string PROD, CAT, PRICE, MINPRICE, or MANUF, followed by an identifier (product or category id, or product price)

 Parameters - set_negative_constraint

-The set_negative_constraint() command specifies the items whose prices are NOT used to determine if the threshold has been passed.
-If this command is not specified, the total price of all items in the cart is used.
+The set_negative_constraint() command specifies the items whose prices are NOT used to determine if the threshold has been met.
+If this command is not specified, the total price of all items in the cart (which meet the constraints, if any) is used.

 $this->set_negative_constraint(<excluded_purchase 1>[,<excluded_purchase 2>,...,<excluded_purchase n>]);